stevenmhunt/testjam-io/README.md

 ## Future Improvements
 - Support for multiple programming languages (CucumberJVM and Cucumber.rb hopefully)
 - `require()` support for scoped packages (@scope/package) via upgrades to Browserify CDN.
-- More official support for Cucumber.js browser-compatible builds for 7.x and 8.x versions.
 - Improved User Experience.